How to Get Started with Salesforce for Nonprofits

 Tip Two: Learn the Language

 For new users, Salesforce terms may sound foreign.
-That’s because Salesforce was initially created as a for-profit sales and marketing tool.
+Salesforce was originally created as a for-profit sales and marketing tool.

 The Salesforce Nonprofit Success Pack addresses this challenge.
-NPSP now speaks fluent “nonprofit,” but it still comes with some of the old for-profit slang.
+NPSP now cheifly speaks “nonprofit,” lingo but it still comes with some of the old for-profit slang, .

 Take time to understand core terms like objects, fields, contacts, household accounts, organizational accounts, relationships, affiliations, opportunities, and campaigns.

 A good way to learn these terms is to head over to the Salesforce e-learning platform.
-It’s known as Trailhead.
-Check out Understand the NPSP Data Model
+Trailhead has many resources for people just starting out.
+Here’s a bonus tip: Check out Understand the NPSP Data Model

 (FYI: to access this online training, you’ll need your Salesforce login credentials, so make sure your nonprofit has received its free licenses).

-Tip Three: Learning by Doing with Salesforce for Nonprofits
+Tip Three: Learn by Doing with Salesforce for Nonprofits

 The best way to learn Salesforce is to use Salesforce!
-Don’t wait to upload your data to start learning
+Don’t wait to upload your data to start learning.
+Here’s how to start:

 Learning Path 1:

-- Create two contacts, one for each individual living in this household.
+• Secondly, create two contacts, one for each individual living in this household.
 You’ll be able to add them to the household as you create the contact.
 (Reminder: a contact is one person!
 That means one person per contact.
 Split personalities don’t apply.
-Households is where the Mr. and Ms. (or Ms. and Ms, or Mr. and Mr.) will be connected.
+Households is where the Mr. and Mrs. (or Ms. and Ms., or Mr. and Mr.) will be connected.

-- Next, you’ll want to define relationships.
-We know your contacts live together, but how are they related?
+• Lastly, you’ll want to define relationships.
+Why?
+Although we know your contacts live together, how are they related?
 Spouse?
 Parent/child?
 Or may just a friend?
 In Salesforce, you define these through relationship settings.

 Learning Path 2: Great start.
-Now it’s time to set up an organizational account.
+In a similar fashion, it’s now time to set up an organizational account.
 Take a look at one of your contacts.
 Where does he or she work?
 The employer will be the organizational account

-You got it now.
+You’ve got it now.
 Accounts, Contacts, Relationships, and Affiliations.
 You’re understanding the data and how they connect.
-Two more sets of fields that you want to understand.
-These are campaigns and opportunities.
-They both can be used in powerful ways.
+Besides these, there are just two more sets of fields that you want to understand; these are campaigns and opportunities.

 Tip Four: Manage the “Clean Data Quest”